LogiqsAgro/developers/communication/readme.md

 ### Reason: no connection with purpose and/or values

+Specifically, we're looking for a candidate with a clear connection to our company's purpose and values.
+From your application as well as my follow-up questions that did not become apparent.

 ### Follow-up

 We would like to consider you for future opportunities if you're interested.
 We also encourage you to apply for any open positions that fit your qualifications.